akerouanton/zbuild/docs/generic-parameters.md

 image (only apt is supported as of now since Alpine is using rolling updates).

 Package requirements can be either a `*` or a specific version.
-When a wildcard is used, the last version available is locked.
+When a wildcard is used, the latest version available is locked.
 For more details about version locking, see the doc pages for each kind.

 ```yaml